MilesCranmer/paper-style-checkers/README.md

 ```
 :'<,'>s/^.*\\texttt{\(.\{-}\)}.*$/\1/g
 ```
-- Cleans out non-tt text from the selection.
+- With `tt` term text highlighted, this cleans out non-tt text from the selection.

 `:'<,'>!uniq`
 - Shows only the unique terms.